Image Captioning via Compact Bidirectional Architecture: Approach

 \subsubsection{Captioning Decoder.}

 The decoder takes contextual region features and a pair of L2R and R2L word sequences of each image as input and outputs a pair of predicted words probability sequences.
 To make use of order information, position encodings~\cite{vaswani2017attention} are added to word embedding features.
-It is worth emphasizing that the L2R and R2L flows in the decoder run in parallel and the bidirectional interactive only optionally happens in the mask multi-head bidirectional interactive attention sublayer.
+It is worth emphasizing that the L2R and R2L flows in the decoder run in parallel and the explicit bidirectional interaction only optionally happens in the mask multi-head bidirectional interactive attention sublayer.
 Specifically, the decoder consists of $L$ identical layers and each layer has three sublayers: a masked multi-head bidirectional interactive attention sublayer, a multi-head cross-attention sublayer and a position-wise feed-forward sublayer.
 Residual connection and layer normalization are also applied after each sublayer.
 The multi-head cross-attention is similar to the multi-head self-attention mentioned above except that the key and value are now contextual region features and the query is the output of its previous sublayer.
-The masked multi-head bidirectional interactive attention sublayer can be seen as an extension of the masked multi-head attention sublayer in the original Transformer decoder~\cite{vaswani2017attention}.
+The masked multi-head bidirectional interactive attention sublayer can be seen as an optional extension of the masked multi-head attention sublayer in the original Transformer decoder~\cite{vaswani2017attention}.
 The main difference between them lies in the scaled dot-product attention module.
-An intuitional illustration is shown in the right of Figure~\ref{fig:framework}.

-Formally, the scaled dot-product attention for each head $i$ in the original masked multi-head attention module is extended to:

-where $\overrightarrow{H}_{i}^{past}$ is the conventional one to capture past context and $\overrightarrow{H}_{i}^{future}$ is the extended part to capture future context by using query in the L2R direction and key/value in R2L direction. $\overrightarrow{H}_{i}$ is the bidirectional-aware state of L2R direction by non-linearly fusing past and future context and AF denotes activation function, such as Relu or Tanh.
+An intuitional illustration is shown in the right of Fig.~\ref{fig:framework}.
+Formally, the scaled dot-product attention for each head $i$ in the original masked multi-head attention module is extended to: where $\overrightarrow{H}_{i}^{past}$ is the conventional one to capture past context and $\overrightarrow{H}_{i}^{future}$ is the extended part to capture future context by using query in the L2R direction and key/value in R2L direction. $\overrightarrow{H}_{i}$ is the bidirectional-aware state of L2R direction by non-linearly fusing past and future context and AF denotes activation function, such as Relu or Tanh.
 It is worth noting that the self-attention in the decoder usually is equipped with a lower triangular matrix mask for preventing positions from attending to subsequent positions and we omit it here for brevity.
-And the bidirectional-aware state of R2L direction $\overleftarrow{H}_{i}$ can be symmetrically computed as: \begin{footnotesize}
+And the bidirectional-aware state of backward direction $\overleftarrow{H}_{i}$ can be symmetrically computed as: